corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/cli-curl/cli-curl.md

 The HTTP RPC at https://[address]/api/v1 has a X.509 key fingerprint:
 ```

-Then, respond to the prompt and login via the link provided:
+2. Respond to the prompt and login via the link provided.
 ```
 Do you trust this host?
 (Y/N)
 y